 With the foundation of the Republic of Latvia, Jews took an active part in the new state.
 Many took part in the War for Independence, tens of them were honored.
 During the democratic rule, Jewish political parties took an active part in the elections and were represented in the Saeima (parliament) and municipalities.

-The Jewish political life was determined by rivalry between religious conservative, socialdemocratic and Zionist ideologies.
-They were included in the political party programs, and gained a lot of interest and sympathy.
+The Jewish political life was determined by the rivalry between religious conservative, social democratic and Zionist ideologies.
+They were included in political party programs and received a lot of interest.

-The struggle between various political trends was reflected not only in politics, but also in educational facilities.
-The Jewish schools, some of them state funded, offered a wide of choices and educational models in four languages – Yiddish, Hebrew, Russian and German.
+The struggle between various political trends was reflected not only in politics, but also in educational institutions.
+Jewish schools, some of which received state funding, offered a wide array educational models in four languages – Yiddish, Hebrew, Russian and German.

-This upswing was partly limited by the absolution of democracy in 1934 and was completely disrupted by the Soviet occupation in 1940-1941.
-Soviet authorities suppressed almost all Jewish organizations, while some important persons among thousands of other Latvian citizens were deported or shot.
+This cultural flourishing was partly limited by the dissolution of Latvia’s democracy in 1934 and was completely put to an end by the Soviet occupation in 1940-1941.
+Soviet authorities suppressed almost all Jewish organizations, while many important persons alongside thousands of other Latvian citizens were deported or shot.